pudly/schmopera-hugo/content/articles/verdi-chorus.md

 related_companies = []
 related_people = []
-short_description = "\"These singers are also part of a whole team where they have a certain amount of responsibility as section leaders of the Verdi Chorus, and it is up to them to know their music better than anyone else and develop their musicianship.\"" slug = "verdi-chorus" title = "Verdi Chorus" youtube_url = ""
+short_description = "\"These singers are also part of a whole team where they have a certain amount of responsibility as section leaders of the Verdi Chorus, and it is up to them to know their music better than anyone else and develop their musicianship.\"" slug = "the-verdi-chorus-the-walter-fox-singers-36-years-on" title = "The Verdi Chorus & the Walter Fox Singers: 36 years on" youtube_url = ""

 +++